rnowling/rnowling.github.io/_posts/2024-12-30-astra-first-impressions.md

 there seems to be an issue with cuFFT.
 OpenMM couldn't load the library, and the CUDA sample code that depended on it wouldn't build.

-Nvidia now provides an official installer for Debian but only on amd64 but only supports RHEL, SuSE, and Ubuntu for ARM64.
+Nvidia now provides an official installer for Debian but only on amd64 but only supports Red Hat RHEL, SUSE SLES, and Ubuntu for
+ARM64.
 I ended up re-installing Ubuntu 24.04 LTS so that I could use the official Nvidia CUDA toolkit installer.
 OpenMM has been running very smoothly using the official Nvidia CUDA toolkit installer.
 (Previously, I've been able to use the Ubuntu installer to setup the CUDA toolkit on Debian, but was not successful with that approach this time.)